brightcove/brightcove-player-sdk-ios/README.md

 Brightcove-Player-SDK-IMA | Brightcove-Player-IMA
 Brightcove-Player-SDK-Omniture | Brightcove-Player-Omniture
 Brightcove-Player-SDK-OUX | Brightcove-Player-OnceUX
-Brightcove-Player-SDK-FairPlay | *integrated into the core framework* Brightcove-Player-SDK-Player-UI | *integrated into the core framework* Brightcove-Player-SDK-SidecarSubtitles | *integrated into the core framework*
+Brightcove-Player-SDK-FairPlay | *Integrated into the core framework* Brightcove-Player-SDK-Player-UI | *Integrated into the core framework* Brightcove-Player-SDK-SidecarSubtitles | *Integrated into the core framework*

 FairPlay